Chameleon-Vision/chameleon-docs/docs/source/overview/advantages.rst

 Multiple Cameras and Pipelines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 | Chameleon Vision can process multiple cameras at once
-| It can also have diffrent pipelines for the same camera, enabling vision processing for diffrent targets with the same camera.
+| It can also have different  pipelines for the same camera, enabling vision processing for different targets with the same camera.
 | For example the same camera can be used to track a field element and later to track it's target